 To this day, Sister Madly can’t tell you why they decided to turn domestic at that unholy hour, nor why they decided to flavor the cake with rum.
 Perhaps it was habit, as they both were employed at the bistro where baking was routine.
 In fact, Sister Madly remembers little of what happened that morning between the moment they were hosed out of bed and the moment the timer when off, when she found herself sitting on the kitchen counter with her feet in the sink.

-Across the room her Friend, who had been stabbing a lime with a pencil, was just as bewildered.
+Across the room Rita, who had been stabbing a lime with a pencil, was just as bewildered.

 “Are we baking something?”